amerfarooq/color-game-java/README.md

 hand.
 Usually all card are sorted by suit and then by type.
 Suit arrangement is Hearts, Spades, Diamonds and Club whereas for types the pictures card are placed first.

-The rules and game play is:
+**The rules and game play is:**
-    • There are a minimal of two players and maximum of four players.
+    ⋅⋅* There are a minimal of two players and maximum of four players.
-    • The game starts by first deciding number of players.
+    ⋅⋅* The game starts by first deciding number of players.
-    • The game can be played with one to four decks of cards, once this is decided; the total decks become a pile.
+    ⋅⋅* The game can be played with one to four decks of cards, once this is decided; the total decks become a pile.
     • Game starts by shuffling the pile and each player is given one card, and as soon as any player gets a Jack of any suit, distribution ends and the player with the jack is the one who is to pick any suit as color for the game.